 On average, only 6.44% of traffic to your website will come from social platforms (and the Bounce Rate can be alarmingly high).
 Truth is, you will always get low traffic.

-Add to that some research from Harvard Business Review that showed Likes and Follows on social media have little impact on buying behaviour, and you may conclude that your time/budget is better spent elsewhere.
+Add to that some research from Harvard Business Review that showed Likes and Follows on social media has little impact on buying behaviour, and you may conclude that your time/budget is better spent elsewhere.

 Where social platforms, such as LinkedIn, do become a useful B2B lead generation tool is in research.
 Great for the sales team to identify the buying team, great for the marketing team to confirm job titles, name spelling etc.